 As a dementia patient’s impairment becomes more severe, occasional accidents eventually progress into a full loss of bladder and bowel control that is not related to toileting difficulties.
 Late stage Alzheimer’s is marked by an inability to respond to one’s environment, identify bodily urges, control movements and communicate needs.
 In the final stages of dementia, patients become completely dependent on others for their personal care.

 Incontinence is identified by many dementia caregivers as one of the most challenging care issues to deal with.
-At the first signs of incontinence, seek medical attention to rule out any reversible causes of bladder control issues such as a urinary tract infection (UTI), medication interaction or diabetes.
-If no reversible cause is identified, implementing the following strategies may help with managing incontinence at home.
+At the first signs of incontinence, seek medical attention to rule out any treatable causes of bladder/bowel control issues, such as a urinary tract infection (UTI), medication side effects, or constipation.
+If no reversible cause is identified, implementing the following strategies may help with managing toileting issues and incontinence at home.